talkohavy/guides/docs/programming/npm.md

 Not only that `npm logout` logs you out, it also **DELETES** the .npmrc file.
 So if you find yourself asking "where did my npmrc file go?", it could very much be that you ran `npm logout`, which deleted your file.

-Another important piece of information is: if you had a token that should last a year, and you just commit an `npm logout`, you have invalidated your token permanently!
+Another important piece of information is: if you had a token that should last a year, and you just committed an `npm logout`, you have invalidated your token permanently!
 And it can no longer be used!

 To sum it up, npm logout does 2 things:

 1. It deleted the line which includes the token from your .npmrc file.
    - If your `.npmrc` file contains only that 1 line with the token, the .npmrc file is deleted for good.
-2. It in validates the token.
+2. It invalidates the token.

 ### - C. .npmignore